Crayford Stadium

-Crayford Stadium is a greyhound racing stadium located in the London Borough of Bexley in England.
-The stadium, which has featured races since 1986, has private suites, a restaurant and a number of bars.
+Crayford Stadium was a greyhound racing stadium located in the London Borough of Bexley in England.
+The stadium, which featured races from 1986 to 2025, had private suites, a restaurant and a number of bars.

-An evening meeting takes place every Tuesday, a matinée race meeting takes place on Thursday and morning meetings are held every Tuesday, Friday and Saturday.
-Crayford is owned by Ladbrokes Coral.
+Evening meetings took place every Tuesday and Sunday, with matinée race meetings taking place on Thursday, Friday and Saturday.
+Crayford was owned by Ladbrokes Coral, a subsidiary of Entain.
+The stadium ceased racing after the 19 January 2025 meeting.

 History

 1980s

-In 1984 Ladbrokes announced that racing would cease at the Crayford & Bexleyheath Stadium to allow plans for rebuilding the entire stadium as part of a development project.
-The twenty-acre site would be redeveloped, with five acres of it being converted into a new greyhound track and sports stadium.
+In 1984 Ladbrokes announced that racing would cease at the Crayford & Bexleyheath Stadium following the sale of part of the site to Sainsbury's.
+The sale also included plans for rebuilding the entire stadium on the west side of the closing stadium.
+Five acres of the twenty-acre site would be converted into a new greyhound track and sports stadium.
 Racing ended on 18 May 1985 and work began on the new stadium.
 Following sixteen months of development and construction, it was ready for action.
+The press falsely claimed it was the first greyhound track to be built for 30 years because several had been constructed within the previous decade including Nottingham and Reading.

 The grand opening took place on 1 September 1986, and the new stadium would be called Crayford after the decision was made to drop the Bexleyheath part; the stadium was situated in a different five-acre part of the original twenty acres.
 The stadium was opened by the mayor of Bexley and Ladbrokes Chairman Cyril Stein.

 In 1987 the track took possession of a major competition called the Golden Jacket which had struggled to find a new home since the demise of Harringay.
 The event had been temporarily held at Hall Green and Monmore and was a popular afternoon competition with television exposure.
 Crayford also provided a new matinee meeting for their Ladbrokes betting shops and another new competition called the Crayford Rosebowl was inaugurated.
 In 1988 Dinky Luckhurst trained Breeks Rocket to Grand National success.

 The dimensions of the all-sand circuit were a small 334 m circumference with distances of 380, 540, 714 and 874 metres with an outside Sumner hare.
 Facilities included a restaurant for 138 covers, two bars and a twin-tier glass-fronted covered stand.
 Also within the stadium was a sports hall complex, a fitness area and a swimming pool.
 The racing manager was Roy Dwight and general manager Roger Lakey, soon to be replaced by Paul Lawrence and Barry Stanton respectively.